A preorder on the set of links with applications to symmetric unions: Introduction

-It is worth noting that a symmetric union construction gives plenty of examples of $L_1 \succeq L_2$ (see Section~\ref{sec:symmetric_uinon}).
+See Section~\ref{subsec:pi-domination} for basic properties of the $\pi$-domination.
+It is worth noting that a symmetric union construction gives plenty of examples of pairs $(K, K')$ of knots such that $K \succeq K'$ (see Section~\ref{sec:symmetric_uinon}).
 By \cite{BoPo01} and \cite[Theorem~3.1]{BoZi89}, the $\pi$-orbifold group $G^\orb(L)$ determines the pair $(S^3, L)$ up to homeomorphism when $L$ is a prime link with at least three bridges.
 The $3$-manifold group $\pi_1(\Sigma_2(L))$ is residually finite by \cite{Hem87} and of index $2$ in $G^\orb(L)$.
 It follows that the group $G^\orb(L)$ is a (finitely generated) residually finite group, and hence hopfian.
 Then the relation $\succeq$ is a partial order on the set of prime links with at least three bridges, up to mirror image.
+The reflexivity and transitivity follow immediately from the definition.
 The anti-symmetry is not obvious, but it follows from the facts that $\pi$-orbifold groups are hopfian and that prime links with at least three bridges are determined by their $\pi$-orbifold groups.